AureoZanon/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-Repository created to the Coursera Data Science Specialization course "The Data Scientist's Toolbox" as an exercise on GitHub.
+Repository created to the Coursera Data Science Specialization course "The Data Scientist's Toolbox" as an exercise on GitHub by Aureo Zanon.